theo-armour/agenda/1-schedule-daily.md

 ## First task

-\*  "Crowd pleaser" task to start the day ~ note sometheing I adore doing to start the day ~ trick the brain into not spending the morning doomscrolling
+\*  "Crowd pleaser" task to start the day ~ note something I adore doing to start the day ~ trick the brain into not spending the morning doomscrolling

 ## Checking messages